svrc/tkgi-kernel-params/README.md

-# Tanzu Kubernetes Grid Integrated (TKGI) / PKS  Azure DNS Resolution
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS Kernel Params

 ## What does this do?

-This will ensure that TKGI/PKS clusters on Azure have nodes that can be resolved by BOSH DNS.
-This is useful if you bring your own DNS server (not Azure DNS).
+This will ensure that TKGI/PKS clusters can have custom kernel parameters set.

-Requires Ops Manager 2.5.30+, 2.6.16+, 2.7.7+, 2.8.0+ (specifically it needs BOSH DNS 1.15+)
+Edit `addon.yml` properties to add your own kernel parameters.

 ## How do I install it?

-1. Open a shell prompt on a BOSH CLI with access to your PKS bosh director, such as Ops Manager.
+1. Open a shell prompt on a BOSH CLI with access to your TKGI bosh director, such as Ops Manager.
 2. Export your BOSH credentials to the enviornment.
 These can be accessed via the Ops Manager GUI -> BOSH Director Tile -> Credentials Tab -> Bosh Commandline Credentials.

 e.g.